Welcome to today's edition of the Rush 24-7 podcast.

 That would be the one.

-That that's the one.
+That's the one.

 Yes, he did.

-Well, yeah, I think you ought to get it on CNN.
+So, yeah, I think you ought to get it on CNN.

-I think it'll be great.
+I think it'd be great.

-Uh yeah, but it's if apparently people will believe it.
+Yeah, but apparently people will believe it.

 Well, that just makes it a good parody.

-Uh and that's a testament to their effectiveness.
+And that's a testament to their effectiveness.

-If somebody heard this ad yesterday actually believes it, it means that they are after a while believe the left is actually capable of running such an ad.
+If somebody heard this ad yesterday, actually believes it, it means that they are, after a while, believe the left is actually capable of running such an ad.

-Now, I took great great precautions here to make sure everybody knew this was a parody.
+Now, I took great, great precautions here to make sure everybody knew this was a parody by putting my own name in it by, hey, folks, listen to this and in place.

-Uh but some people apparently believe it.
+But some people apparently believe it.

-Uh we're constantly working on these.
+We're constantly working on these.

 I don't know.

-We will um we'll think about that.
+We'll think about that.

-Officials of the commission uh admitted this yesterday.
+Officials of the commission admitted this yesterday.

 We had to do this and we had to do that.